How Strait of Hormuz Closure Triggers Oil Shock, LPG Risk & Rupee Fall In India

 How Iran Closed the Strait: Three Weapons No Navy Can Easily Counter

 The Strait of Hormuz is 21 nautical miles wide at its narrowest point — but the actual shipping lanes are far narrower.
-The traffic separation scheme that keeps tankers from colliding runs two lanes, each just two miles wide, separated by a two-mile buffer zone.
 Iran had one hundred years to study how to close it.
 And in early March 2026, it did.

 Third: coastal missiles and attack drones.
 Iran controls three islands in the strait — Qeshm, Hormuz, and Larak.
 Mobile missile launchers hide in underground tunnel systems and can fire and disappear within minutes.
-Each attack drone costs $20,000 to $35,000 to produce, leaves minimal radar signature, and Iran had tens of thousands in stockpile before the war began.
-The DIA confirmed to Congress on April 16 that Iran still retains thousands of one-way attack drones and roughly half of its missile launchers despite extensive US-Israeli bombing.
+The DIA confirmed Iran still retains thousands of one-way attack drones and roughly half of its missile launchers despite extensive US-Israeli bombing.
+The Barakah nuclear plant drone strike on May 17 demonstrated this capability extends over 200 miles from the strait itself.

-Naval mine (contact)~$1,500Weeks to clear per mineExtreme asymmetryActive — Iran's 14-pt proposal offers to clear own mines
+Naval mine (contact)~$1,500Weeks to clear per mineExtreme asymmetryActive — 60-day framework requires Iran to agree to clear mines.
+Clearance ongoing Day 87.

-EM52 rising mine (Chinese)ClassifiedMonths to clear per fieldExtreme asymmetryActive — Iran lost track of some mines
+EM52 rising mine (Chinese)ClassifiedMonths to clear per fieldExtreme asymmetryActive — clearance ongoing, Day 87

-Mach 3–5 anti-ship missile~$1M+THAAD + Aegis (depleting)US THAAD stock criticalMobile launchers active — Iran warns Project Freedom
+Mach 3–5 anti-ship missile~$1M+THAAD + Aegis (depleting)US THAAD stock criticalUS THAAD stockpiles under pressure after 87 days of intercepts

 We are facing the biggest energy security threat in history. — Fatih Birol, IEA Executive Director, April 24, 2026